maya-a-iuga/Waterstones-Data-Collection-Project/README.md

 Lastly, a daily CronJob was set up on the EC2 instance.
 The CronJob does the following:
    + restarts the webscraper everyday on the EC2 instance
-   + stops and kilss the docker container from the previous job
+   + stops and kills the docker container from the previous job
    + pulls the latest scraper image from DockerHub & runs the scraper.